UsamaMansoor026/Interneepk_Tasks/TSK_000_41/README.md

 I create many components in this project like Navbar, Cards, Footer, Blog, TypingText and many more.
 Though it is a SPA (Single Page Application) so there is only one page which is Home Page.

+I craeted a separate file in assets folder named assets.js which include all the images, icons and the dynamic data that I need in this project.

 # Table of Contents

 1. Features